 The external voices cover seemingly disparate cultures, but both involve people who feel their communities have been failed by their government.
 The first is an article called “Shattered Somalia,” and the second is a documentary about Mexican border communities emptied by migrant labor, “The Other Side of Immigration.”
 In an interview in “The Other Side of Immigration,” a man who had returned after working for over a decade in the states said that the problem is Mexico.
 It is crazy.
 The corruption and lack of resources and support for the people make Mexico crazy.
 It doesn’t take care of its people the way the U.S. does, so people have to leave.
 Considering the angry rhetoric mentioned above, I was almost surprised to hear the U.S. described this way. (more…)

-Why are the pro’s missing what the laypeople see?
+I wondered, why are the pro’s missing what the laypeople see?
 Why is the discipline whose job it is to identify patterns of behavior—values and norms shared by groups of people—missing this seemingly obvious group?
 Why don’t anthropologists study American culture? (more…)